gnoat/advent-of-code-2022/day-12/rust/README.md

 ```
 from the root Day 9 Rust solution directory.
 This is a simply Python script runs the Rust program, captures the output, and visualizes the path taken.

-The Rust solution for this day is a modified form of Dijkstra's algorithm.
+The Rust solution for this day is a modified form of Dijkstra's algorithm applied forward from the start for the first part and applied backwards from the end for the second.